kvnmlr/explox-backend/README.md

 * The browser should redirect to the ExploX Website (i.e. localhost:3000)
 * You should be logged in and able to access your profile from the menu at the top
 * Check the npm console log, the last log entry should contain the user data queried from the API.
+* Log in as admin ('system@explox.de'), check API limits in the admin dashboard (on the profile page).

 ### Development Quick Start:
 * Strava API: